moienheydari/mytodolist/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Be able to save their to do list even when the exit or refresh the browser
+- Save their to do list even when the exit or refresh the browser
-- Be able to edit their tasks and mark them as done/undone
+- Edit their tasks and mark them as done/undone

 ### Screenshot